georgekovachjr/HomeLab/README.md

 # Tools
-Router - DD WRT on a Nighthawk Router with PIA VPN and iptables to mirror Hypervisor - VMWare ESXi on an HP z420 Server with 50 VM's of various types SIEM - SecurityOnion
+Router - DD WRT on a Nighthawk Router with PIA VPN and iptables to mirror.
+Hypervisor - VMWare ESXi on an HP z420 Server with 50 VM's of various types.
+SIEM - SecurityOnion.
-IDS/IPS - Snort 2 on Debian 11
+IDS/IPS - Snort 2 on Debian 11.
 Firewall - pfSense